messDiv/MESS/docs/index.rst

 What kind of data it requires
 -----------------------------
-MESS requires population-level sampling (5-10 individuals per species) from a local community or multiple local communities.
+MESS requires sequence data from population-level sampling (5-10 individuals per species) from a local community or multiple local communities.
 This can be at a variety of scales ranging from a microbial community within a host individual, a locally sampled plot targeting everything from a taxonomic group, to a regional assemblage that emerged via disersal and/or local speciation.
 Currently only single locus data is supported, so community metabarcoding projects would be quite appropriate.
 Other data types can be included but are not required (abundances, per taxon trait metrics, and phylogenetic information).

 Software
 --------